Structural stability of meandering-hyperbolic group actions: Introduction

 Conversely to Theorem~\ref{thm:codingmap}, we also prove:

 \begin{theorem}[Theorem~\ref{thm:e=>h}] Let $\Ga$ be a non-elementary word-hyperbolic group.
-Suppose that $\Ga\to\Homeo(M;\La)$ is an expanding action, for which there exists an equivariant continuous nowhere constant map $f:\La\to \pa\Ga$.
-Then the action is S-hyperbolic (and thus meandering-hyperbolic) and the map $f$ equals the coding map $\pi$ (of the previous theorem). \end{theorem}
+Suppose that $\Ga\to\Homeo(M)$ is an action expanding at $\La$, for which there exists an equivariant continuous nowhere constant map $f:\La\to \pa\Ga$.
+Then the $\Ga$-action is S-hyperbolic (and thus, meandering-hyperbolic) at $\La$ and the map $f$ equals the postal map $\pi$ (of the previous theorem). \end{theorem}

 We note that in the case of real-analytic expanding $\Gamma$-actions on the circle, a sharper result is proven by Deroin in \cite{Deroin}.
 Without assuming hyperbolicity of $\Ga$ (he only assumes finite generation and \emph{local discreteness} of the action), Deroin proves that the action comes from a lift of a Fuchsian group action under a finite covering map $S^1\to S^1$.
 Compare Example~\ref{ex:E0}.